The Fighting Ranger (serial): Plot

-As described in a review in a film magazine, fifteen years earlier, John Marshall (Welsh), a prosperous cattle raiser, shot a man.
+As described in a review in a film magazine, fifteen years earlier, John Marshall, a prosperous cattle raiser, shot a man.
 He knew the act was justifiable, but because of the political influence of his victim he felt his only recourse was to flee.
 Taking his little daughter, he hid himself in a fastness of the mountains that constitute a part of his vast ranch.
-The only man he trusts in the outside world is Topaz Taggart (Osborne), a political boss and all-round tricky citizen, who is really trying to get Marshall's ranch as he knows that buried on it is a fabulous treasure that is guarded by an aged Yaqui, the last of his tribe.
-Bud Hughes (Wilson), one time an aviator but now a tramp, has attached himself to Marshall's hiding place which also includes Miguel Cordero (Avery), a faithful Mexican workman.
-One day Terrence O'Rourke (Dougherty), a forest ranger with a double mission, drops into the hiding place because, due to a wound, he lost control of his airplane.
-Marshall's daughter Mary (Sedgwick), now grown into womanhood, nurses the young man back to health.
+The only man he trusts in the outside world is Topaz Taggart, a political boss and all-round tricky citizen, who is really trying to get Marshall's ranch as he knows that buried on it is a fabulous treasure that is guarded by an aged Yaqui, the last of his tribe.
+Bud Hughes, one time an aviator but now a tramp, has attached himself to Marshall's hiding place which also includes Miguel Cordero, a faithful Mexican workman.
+One day Terrence O'Rourke, a forest ranger with a double mission, drops into the hiding place because, due to a wound, he lost control of his airplane.
+Marshall's daughter Mary, now grown into womanhood, nurses the young man back to health.
 From here, in later chapters Terrence becomes her and her father's protector in a series of disheartening experiences at the hands of Taggart and his tools.